jeffotoni/gocompilation/README.md

 An interface type specifies a method set called its interface.
 A variable of interface type can store a value of any type with a method set that is any superset of the interface.
 Such a type is said to implement the interface.
 The value of an uninitialized variable of interface type is nil.

+**An interface is two things:**
+ - it is a set of methods
+ - but it is also a type

 ```bash
 InterfaceType      = "interface" "{" { MethodSpec ";" } "}" .
 MethodSpec         = MethodName Signature | InterfaceTypeName .